sveltejs/kit/documentation/docs/25-build-and-deploy/60-adapter-cloudflare.md

 ### platformProxy

 Preferences for the emulated `platform.env` local bindings.
 See the [getPlatformProxy](https://developers.cloudflare.com/workers/wrangler/api/#syntax) Wrangler API documentation for a full list of options.

+#### persist

+Indicates if and where to persist the bindings data.
+If not present or true, defaults to the same location used by Wrangler, so data can be shared between it and the caller.
+If false, no data is persisted to or read from the filesystem.

 ## Deployment